 Asbestos in Toys

 In the summer of 2015, reports emerged about asbestos being found in crayons and crime scene fingerprint kits.
 The Scientific Analytical Institute in North Carolina tested 28 boxes of crayons and 21 of the fingerprinting kits for contamination.
 These toys had been imported from China, a country that remains one of the biggest users of asbestos today.
-China is estimated to be the second largest importer and producer of asbestos in the world, after Russia.
-At the most recent report, the country accounted for the production of 400,000 tons of asbestos in 2014 and continues growing rapidly.
+China is estimated to be the second-largest importer and producer of asbestos in the world, after Russia.
+In the most recent report, the country accounted for the production of 400,000 tons of asbestos in 2014 and continues growing rapidly.

 Though the investigation only included a small sample size, the Scientific Analytical Institute discovered that four crayon boxes, marketed with popular Disney or Power Ranger characters, and two crime scene kits, such as the EduScience Deluxe Forensics Lab Kit, had trace amounts of asbestos.
 Although it may not seem like a particularly alarming amount of contamination, any amount of asbestos exposure is considered unsafe.
 Also considering the small sample size, it’s evident to researchers that the contamination was much wider spread than it may initially appear.